Chipped Bone In Foot [Causes & Best Treatment]

 - This is perhaps the most famous bone spur or osteophyte.

-- This actually an enthesophyte, because it is caused by the pull of a muscle.
+- This actually an enthesophyte because the pull of a muscle causes it.

-- This can happen at the bottom or the back of the heel.
+- This can happen at the bottom of the back of the heel.